bamboocreative/bamboocreative.github.io/_posts/2013-11-20-bamboo's-vice-president-of-marketing-and-communications-featured!.md

 ---
 layout: post
-title:  "bamboo's vice president of marketing and communications featured!"
+title:  "Bamboo's Vice President of Marketing and Communications Featured!"
 date:   2013-11-20 12:00:00
 categories: bamboo
 author: Bamboo
 excerpt: "We're excited to have our Vice President of Marketing and Communications, Ginny Townsend, featured in Bellevue University's magazine, _The View_!"
 redirect_from: /bamboos-vice-president-of-marketing-and-communications-featured!/
+image: /images/posts/ginny-townsend.jpg
 ---

 ![Bamboo's Vice President of Marketing and Communications Featured!](/images/posts/ginny-townsend.jpg){: .feat-img}